youtube/cobalt/cobalt/site/docs/reference/starboard/modules/system.md

     Full path to the executable file.
 *   `kSbSystemPathStorageDirectory`

-    Path to a directory for permanent file storage.
+    Path to the directory dedicated for Evergreen Full permanent file storage.
     Both read and write access is required.
-This is where an app may store its persistent settings.
-The location should be user agnostic if possible.
+The directory should be used only for storing the updates.
+See
+    starboard/doc/evergreen/cobalt_evergreen_overview.md

 ### SbSystemPlatformErrorResponse ###